eze-kiel/shaloc/README.md

 Or use whatever tool you want (`wget`, `curl`, your favorite browser...).

-The content will be wrote in a file called `out`, but you can change the name with the flag `-o`:
+The content will be wrote in a file called as the file name in the url, but you can change the name with the flag `-o`:

 ```
 $ shaloc get -u http://127.0.0.1:8080/myfile.txt -o better-name.txt